DannyBen/dot_options/README.md

 #=> :blue

 # Note that when initializing a subclass with a hash, it will replace
 # the given branch.
-In this case border.width will be erased.
+In this case border.width will be lost.
 skin = Skin.new border: { color: :yellow }
 puts skin.border
 #=> color = :yellow